Zé Maria (footballer, born 1949)

 José Maria Rodrigues Alves, better known as Zé Maria, (born May 18, 1949 in Botucatu) is a former association footballer.

-During his career (1966–1983) he played for Ferroviário (SP), Portuguesa, Corinthians and Internacional (RS) as a defender.
+During his career (1966–1983) he played for Ferroviária, Portuguesa, Corinthians and Internacional (RS) as a defender.

 For the Brazilian team he played in 46 games from 1968 to 1978.
 He was a member of the Brazilian squad at the 1970 FIFA World Cup (as a reserve who did not play), but he played in four matches during the 1974 FIFA World Cup.

+Zé Maria's son Fernando Lázaro is a coach and development analyst, and worked mainly at Corinthians.